 Land is considered to be contaminated when hazardous substances are considered to be present at levels above background levels and they are likely to pose an immediate or long term risk to human health or the environment.
 Contamination may remain on site in soil and/or move off site in surface water, groundwater or air discharges, posing a wider risk to both public health and the environment.

 Some of the largest volumes of waste farm plastic are silage wrap and empty agrichemical containers.
 Plastic takes a long time to breakdown in the environment and cannot be burnt because of the release of gases such as dioxin.
 Dispose of your farm plastics at the local council transfer station or via Agrecovery.
 Agrichemical containers must be triple rinsed and punctured and cap removed (so the cap doesn't fly off and hit someone when it is crushed).
-Disposal in your own farm landfill is possible with restrictions.

 There is a facility available for the disposal of unwanted agrichemicals that is operated, under contract, by the 3R Group in Hastings.
 In many cases, the service will be provided at no cost to you, 3R will be able to let you know if you qualify for free disposal.

 409 Queen Street West Hastings 4122

 Since 1999 there have been key developments in the horticultural industry that have resulted in fewer agrichemicals able to be used by growers.
 The amount of agrichemicals being collected has however remained relatively constant, partly due to the following factors: